kyoheiu/ltd/README.md

 ![screenshot.png](screenshot.png)

 ## features
-- Store items as single JSON file.
+- Store items as single JSON file in `items` directory, which is mounted to the Docker container.
-- Organize items by color: No tags, no categories.
+- No tags, no categories.
 Just colors.
 Click/tap the dot on the right to change the color of the item. (`default -> green -> yellow -> red -> default`)
 - Sortable.
-(Only in the top page though)
+(Only in the left-most tab)
 - Built-in LDAP authentication.
 Items are managed based on the `ou`: For instance, if your DN is `cn=user,ou=people,dc=example,dc=com` you can manage items in the `people.json`.
 However, you will not be able to view items in `users.json`, which can only be accessed by those with `ou=users`.

 ## deploy